BVNetwork/Newsletter/readme.md

 Install-Package EPiCode.Newsletter.Examples
 ```
 > **Note!** The examples package has requirements to code and configuration in the Alloy MVC sample.
 It will most likely fail to compile if you install it in a custom built site.
 It also uses Bootstrap for the CSS.

+Build your site after installation, log in to edit mode and open the Newsletter main menu.
+You will be asked to create the necessary database tables and scripts needed by the module.
+Click the button and the Newsletter module is ready for use.

 ## Example Newsletter Designs ##
 In addition to the Newsletter module itself, you also need a layout and design for the newsletter, that works across as many Email clients as possible.
 The MVC Examples for Alloy has two example newsletters based on the [Zurb Ink](http://zurb.com/ink/) framework.